What Does LLC Mean After a Company Business Name?

 • Management flexibility: Allows a flexible management structure, including member-managed or manager-managed LLC.

-• Credibility and professionalism: Adding "LLC" to the business name can enhance credibility in the eyes of customers, partners, and investors.
+• Credibility and professionalism: Adding "LLC" can build credibility with customers, partners, and investors.

-• Easy transfer of ownership: Ownership interests can be easily transferred or sold to other parties.
+• Easy transfer of ownership: Ownership interests can be transferred or sold to other parties without dissolving the business.

 Disadvantages of using an LLC in your business name include: